JBlitzar/Text2Image/NOTES.md

 - Well, that was a bust.
 I'm going to remove it from history, but you can always find it @ ffae316
 - Re-coding with https://github.com/Alokia/diffusion-DDIM-pytorch/blob/master/utils/engine.py as ref
 - Added option for quadratic schedule (https://arxiv.org/pdf/2006.09011)
+- Latent diffusion might actually be better because its meant to represent features well